TSamanta/Docs-repo/defectMojo-findings.md

 In this **Search** field, you can exclusively search amongst all your Findings on your current page and their respective information.

 ### Page size
-Select the **Page size** button to set your number of Finding rows to view on a single page.
+Select the **Page size** button on the top right corner to set your number of Finding rows to view on a single page.

 ### Bulk edit
 Check the checkboxes in the first column of the **All Findings** table to select and edit any or all the Findings.